Splendeurs et misères des courtisanes: Plot summary

-Lucien de Rubempré and the self-proclaimed abbey Carlos Herrera (Vautrin) have made a pact, in which Lucien will arrive at success in Paris if he agrees to follow Vautrin's instructions blindly.
+Lucien de Rubempré and the self-proclaimed Abbé Carlos Herrera (Vautrin) have made a pact, in which Lucien will achieve success in Paris if he agrees to follow Vautrin's instructions blindly.
 Esther van Gobseck throws a wrench into Vautrin's best-laid plans, however, because Lucien falls in love with her and she with him.
 Instead of forcing Lucien to abandon her, he allows Lucien this secret affair, but also makes good use of it.
 For four years, Esther remains locked away in a house in Paris, taking walks only at night.
 One night, however, the incredibly rich banker Baron de Nucingen spots her and falls deeply in love with her.
-When Vautrin realizes that Nucingen's obsession is with Esther, he decides to use her power as a tool to help advance Lucien by extrapolating the maximum amount of money from the Baron as possible.
+When Vautrin discovers Nucingen's obsession with Esther, he decides to use her power over him as a tool to help advance Lucien by extracting the maximum amount of money from the Baron as possible.

-The plan is the following: Vautrin and Lucien are 60,000 francs in debt because of the lifestyle that Lucien has had to maintain.
-They also need one million francs to buy the old Rubempré land back, so that Lucien can marry Clotilde, the rich but ugly daughter of the Grandlieus.
+Vautrin and Lucien need the money for two main reasons: they are 60,000 francs in debt due to the lavish lifestyle that Lucien has had to maintain, and one million francs are required to buy back the former Rubempré land so that Lucien can marry Clotilde, the rich but ugly daughter of the Grandlieus.

 Things don't work out as smoothly as Vautrin would have liked, however, because Esther commits suicide after giving herself to Nucingen for the first and only time (after making him wait for months).
-Since the police have already been suspicious of Vautrin and Lucien, they arrest the two on suspicion of murder over the suicide.
+Since the police are already scrutinizing Vautrin and Lucien, they arrest the two on suspicion of murder over the suicide.
 This turn of events is particularly tragic because it turns out that only hours before, Esther had actually inherited a huge amount of money from an estranged family member.
 If only she had held on, she could have married Lucien herself.

 Lucien, ever the poet, doesn't do well in prison.
 Although Vautrin actually manages to fool his interrogators into believing that he might be Carlos Herrera, a priest on a secret mission for the Spanish king, Lucien succumbs easily to the wiles of his interviewer.
 He tells his interrogator, the judge Camusot, everything, including Vautrin's true identity.
 Afterwards, he regrets what he has done and hangs himself in his cell.

 His suicide, like Esther's, is badly timed.
-In an effort not to compromise the high society ladies who were involved with him, the justices had arranged to let Lucien go.
+In an effort not to compromise the high-society ladies who were involved with him, the justices had arranged to let Lucien go.
 But when he kills himself, things get more sticky and the maneuverings more desperate.
 It turns out that Vautrin possesses the very compromising letters sent by these women to Lucien, and he uses them to negotiate his release.
-He also manages to save and help several of his accomplices along the way, helping them to avoid a death sentence or abject poverty.
+He also manages to save and assist several of his accomplices along the way, helping them to avoid a death sentence or abject poverty.

-At the end of the novel, Vautrin actually becomes a member of the police force before retiring in 1845.
+At the end of the novel, Vautrin actually becomes a senior member of the police force before retiring in 1845.
 The nobility that was so fearful for its reputation moves on to other affairs.